1980s: Popular culture

-The most prominent events and trends in popular culture of the decade (particularly in the Anglosphere) include:

 Music

 In the United States, MTV was launched and music videos began to have a larger effect on the record industry.
-Pop artists such as Michael Jackson, Whitney Houston, Duran Duran, Prince, Cyndi Lauper and Madonna mastered the format and helped turn this new product into a profitable business.
-New wave and synthpop were developed by many British and American artists, and became popular phenomena throughout the decade, especially in the early and mid-1980s.
+Pop artists/bands such as Duran Duran, Michael Jackson, George Michael, Whitney Houston, Prince, Cyndi Lauper and Madonna mastered the format and helped turn this new product into a profitable business.
+At the beginning of the decade new wave fell from favor with the rise of the New Romantic, new pop and synthpop genres developed by many British and American artists, popular phenomena throughout the decade especially in the early and mid-1980s.
 Music grew fragmented and combined into subgenres such as house, goth, and rap metal.
+Famous music videos include those of Peter Gabriel.

 The advent of numerous new technologies had a significant impact on 1980s music, and led to a distinct production aesthetic that included synthesizer sounds, drum machines and drum reverb.

+Duran Duran, the biggest band of the 1980s, were leaders in the Second British Invasion, with a level of fame similar to Beatlemania by 1985.
+Their debut single was "Planet Earth" (1981).
+Their breakthrough album was Rio (1982).
+The single "Hungry Like the Wolf" was number 1 in Canada.
+UK number 1 singles include "Is There Something I Should Know?" and "The Reflex", which was the band's most successful single and was also number 1 in the US and on the Eurochart Hot 100.
+"A View to a Kill", theme song of the James Bond film, was number 1 in the US.
+"Notorious" was number 1 in Italy, Spain and Canada.
+"The Wild Boys" was number 1 in West Germany and South Africa.
+The band went on to sell over 100 million records and win Brit, Grammy and MTV awards.

 Michael Jackson was one of the icons of the 1980s and his leather jacket, white glove, and Moonwalk dance were often imitated.
 Jackson's 1982 album Thriller became—and currently remains—the best-selling album of all time, with sales estimated by various sources as somewhere between 65 and 110 million copies worldwide.
 His 1987 album Bad sold over 45 million copies and became the first album to have five number-one singles chart on the Billboard Hot 100.
 Jackson had the most number-one singles throughout the decade (9), and spent the most weeks at number one (27 weeks).
 His 1987 Bad World Tour grossed over $125 million worldwide, making it the highest grossing world tour by a solo artist during the decade.
-Jackson earned numerous awards and titles during the 1980s, the most notable of which were a record eight Grammy Awards and eight American Music Awards in 1984, and the honor of "Artist of the Decade" by U.S. President George H.W.
-Bush.
+Jackson earned numerous awards and titles during the 1980s, the most notable of which were a record eight Grammy Awards and eight American Music Awards in 1984, and the honor of "Artist of the Decade" by US President George H. W. Bush.
 Jackson was arguably the biggest star during this time, and would eventually sell more than one billion records around the world.